datacentricdesign/iob22/computational-thinking/04-generative-art/step3-server.md

 Oh, white page, nothing happens, no error!

 Let's investigate.
-To make the radial lines drawing, we call the function `make_drawing_radial_lines(width, height)`, using the argument received from URL.
+We call the function `make_drawing_radial_lines(width, height)`, using the argument received from the URL to make the radial lines drawing.
 However, if we look into the file `drawing.py`, we defined this function as follows:

 ```python
 def make_drawing_radial_lines(colour="black",